nilotpaul/gospur/docs/go-chi-templates.md

 # Styling

-- If you've selected tailwind, then no extra configuration is needed, start adding classes in any html file it'll just work.
+- If you've selected tailwind, then no extra configuration is needed, start adding classes in any html file.
-- You can always use plain css (even with tailwind), again it'll just work.
+- You can always use plain css (even with tailwind).
-- For CSS Modules please go through this [guide](https://github.com/ttempaa/esbuild-plugin-tailwindcss?tab=readme-ov-file#css-modules).

 # Quick Tips